Is Rising Student Debt Harming the U.S. Economy?

 More From Our Experts

 Most economists see student loan programs as a sound investment in U.S. workers and essential for maintaining the country’s competitive edge, but questions remain about the appropriate level of federal involvement.
 A debate has also emerged over whether the government should forgive student loan debt and, if so, how much it should forgive.
-In 2022, President Joe Biden launched a sweeping student debt relief plan that was subsequently struck down by the Supreme Court, leaving the future of reform efforts uncertain.
+The Joe Biden administration has introduced several student debt forgiveness plans, but its most sweeping proposal was struck down by the Supreme Court.

 How much student debt is there?